marleyschneiderr/computer-science-wizard/gist-template.md

 Throughout the matching an email regex, there are three quantifiers used:

-1) The + character.
+1) The `+` character.
 This quantifier means "one or more times".
 In this regex, the + character is found directly after the `[a-z0-9_\.-]` and `[\da-z\.-]` character classes, meaning that the characters within those classes can appear one or more times in the matched email string input.

-2) The {2,6} quantifier.
-This is set up in the {x,y} format, where x is the minimum and y is the maximum value.
+2) The `{2,6}` quantifier.
+This is set up in the `{x,y}` format, where x is the minimum and y is the maximum value.
 This quantifier means "between 2 and 6 times".
-In this regex, the {2,6} quantifier is found directly after the `[a-z\.]` character class, meaning that the characters within that character class MUST appear between 2 and 6 times in the matched email string input.
+In this regex, the `{2,6}` quantifier is found directly after the `[a-z\.]` character class, meaning that the characters within that character class MUST appear between 2 and 6 times in the matched email string input.

-3) The '$' anchor.
-NOTE: Although this is not techincally a quantifier, the $ anchor is used to ensure that the regex input matches only email strings that end with the pattern specified in the regular expression.
+3) The `$` anchor.
+NOTE: Although this is not techincally a quantifier, the `$` anchor is used to ensure that the regex input matches only email strings that end with the pattern specified in the regular expression.
 Therefore, it is an honorary quantifier!

 ### Grouping Constructs